 What happens if I get sick during the provincial health insurance waiting period?

 During the waiting period (typically 3 months in most provinces), you must rely on private insurance or your university’s health plan.
 Arriving without any coverage means you will be billed the full uninsured rate.
 A basic ER facility fee runs CAD $500 to $1,000, and hospital stays cost CAD $3,000 or more per day.
-Always arrange temporary student health insurance in Canada before you board your flight.
+Always arrange temporary coverage before you board your flight.

 Your Pre-Arrival Action Plan

 Before your first semester starts, confirm three things.
 First, check whether your province covers international students and, if so, register immediately upon arrival.
 Second, find out if your university auto-enrolls you in a health plan, and read the coverage details so there are no surprises.
 Third, identify any gaps (dental, vision, prescriptions) and purchase a supplemental private plan if you need one.
-Sorting out your student health insurance in Canada before you land means you can focus on what actually matters: your education.
+Sorting out your coverage before you land means you can focus on what actually matters: your education.